EnviloN/Trouble-in-GolfTown/doc/other_npcs.md

 *Behaviour:*

-* Walks in forest and at random points crouches as if hunting
+* Hides in forest and tries to blend in

 ## Beau and Austin